-The Father Of A Family Held Hostage In Afghanistan Has Now Been Charged With Sexual Assault
+Man Who Spent Five Years With His Family As Taliban Hostages Now Charged With Assault

 Joshua Boyle, 34, is facing a total of 15 different charges, including eight for assault, two for sexual assault, two for unlawful confinement, one for uttering threats, and one for administering a noxious substance, CBC reported.
 The charges were filed in Ottawa, Canada's capital city, and reportedly reflect crimes that prosecutors believe took place between Oct.
 14 and Dec.
 30.

-Law enforcement arrested Boyle on Monday and he is scheduled to appear in court Wednesday, CBC also reported.
+Law enforcement arrested Boyle on Monday and he appeared in court Wednesday, CBC also reported, via a video link.
+Boyle's next court date is set for January 9th.

 Boyle and his wife, American Caitlan Coleman, made headlines in October when Pakistani forces rescued them and their three children from the Haqqani network, an organization with ties to the Taliban.
 Boyle and Coleman had been captured in 2012, while traveling in a mountainous part of Afghanistan near Kabul.
 Their time in captivity was spent in both Afghanistan and Pakistan.